TeamHG-Memex/eli5/README.rst

 * sklearn-crfsuite_.
 ELI5 allows to check weights of sklearn_crfsuite.CRF
   models.

+ELI5 also implements several algorithms for inspecting black-box models (see `Inspecting Black-Box Estimators`_):

-ELI5 also provides TextExplainer_ which allows to explain predictions of any text classifier using LIME_ algorithm (Ribeiro et al., 2016).
+* TextExplainer_ allows to explain predictions
+  of any text classifier using LIME_ algorithm (Ribeiro et al., 2016).
   There are utilities for using LIME with non-text data and arbitrary black-box classifiers as well, but this feature is currently experimental.
+* `Decrease in Score`_ method can be used to compute feature importances for black box estimators.

 Explanation and formatting are separated; you can get text-based explanation to display in console, HTML version embeddable in an IPython notebook